 Well, he lied, again.
 The past medical marijuana legislation fit that bill by definition came, Senate Bill 507 / Assembly Bill 570 (Medical Marijuana with home grows/smoking) and then the Republican Caucus bill vetted to get a public hearing arrived Assembly Bill 750 / Senate Bill 683 (Creation of a Medical Marijuana Program).
 Both are stuck in the committee he is the leader of.
 Most likely medical marijuana legislation will die in committee under the watchful eye of Committee Chair Rob Swearingen.

 Rep. Swearingen maybe pushing "pill only form" of legislation, but he is still denying any cannabis reform from public hearings in his committee and for that reason we grade him a F.

-Republican Callahan gives the standard “medical marijuana could be an option, but I want to learn more before making an opinion".
-Although Calvin Callahan (R) indicates is getting used to his job as a freshman assembly rep, with procedures and such, he also is throwing up the signs of a prohibitionist also.
+Calvin Callahan made his debut to the cannabis conversation on WPR Route 51 on March 5th, 2021 episode called “Legislative Quarterly”.
+Republican Callahan gives the standard “medical marijuana could be an option, but I want to learn more before making an opinion.” or something like that.
+Listen to the interview.
+Although Calvin Callahan (R) indicates he is getting used to his job as a freshman assembly rep regarding procedures and such, he also is throwing up the signs of a prohibitionist.